heldergomesramos/Snake-1v1/README.md

 [Play Snake 1v1](https://heldergomesramos.github.io/Snake-1v1)

-The API, which has been fully migrated from SQL Server to MySQL, is now deployed on Azure.
+The API, originally built with **SQL Server**, has been migrated to **MySQL** to enable deployment on **Azure**.
 This ensures that the backend of the game is fully operational and accessible, supporting real-time multiplayer gameplay.

 ## 📸 Screenshots